XQuery

 #Prolog and Declarations

-If you are coming from C#, the prolog is a combination of using directives, assembly-level attributes, .csproj properties, and global configuration — all in one place at the top of the file.
+For C# developers: the prolog combines several familiar concepts.
+It holds using directives, assembly-level attributes, .csproj properties, and global configuration, all at the top of the file.

 #Contents